shafinDesigner/alu-32bit-rtl-to-gdsii-sky130/README.md

 # 32-bit ALU RTL-to-GDSII Implementation (SKY130, Cadence Innovus)
+> Complete RTL-to-GDSII ASIC implementation of a 32-bit ALU using Cadence Innovus and SKY130 with successful timing closure.
 ## Overview

 This project demonstrates a complete RTL-to-GDSII ASIC physical design flow using Cadence Innovus and the SKY130 standard cell library.